y-muller/personal_configs/qmk_keyboards/README.md

 The alternate characters are configured in [XKB](../xkb/README.md).

 Tapping the Tmux key sends `Ctrl-A` and holding it sends `Ctrl-A` before each key press until released.

-A double tap on the same key triggers the start of a [leader key](LeaderKey.md) sequence.
+There are two ways to start a [leader key](LeaderKey.md) sequence.
+A double tap on the Tmux key or a tap on the backslash.
+The backslash is still available on the same key with a double tap or with `AltGr`.
+This is still a bit experimental.

 #### Extend layer
 Accessible with the EXTEND or EXT keys.
 Press LAYER LOCK to lock to this layer and again to exit it.